life-agrees/sentiments/README.md

 ## Contributing

-Fork the repository.
+1.Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2.Create a new branch (git checkout -b feature-branch).
-Commit your changes (git commit -m 'Add some feature').
+3.Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature-branch).
+4.Push to the branch (git push origin feature-branch).
-Open a pull request.
+5.Open a pull request.

-## License
+ License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact
+ Contact

 Prince Ndukwe - LinkedIn - Send Email